mstksg/inCode/copy/entries/shake.md

 Identifier
 :   shake1

-As someone who comes from a background with ruby and rake, I'm used to powerful task management systems with expressive dependency. *Make* is a favorite tool of mine when I'm working on projects with people who don't use ruby, and when I'm working on ruby projects I never go far without starting a
+As someone who comes from a background in ruby and rake, I'm used to powerful task management systems with expressive dependency. *Make* is a favorite tool of mine when I'm working on projects with people who don't use ruby, and when I'm working on ruby projects I never go far without starting a